-Dr. Jeffrey Carson is the Provost, New Brunswick at Rutgers Biomedical Health Science since 2014.
-He has been a member of the Robert Wood Johnson Medical Faculty since 1987 where he served as Chief of the Division of General Internal Medicine until 2015.
-He currently is the Richard C. Reynolds, M.D.
-Chair in General Internal Medicine and Department of Medicine’s Vice Chair for Research.
+Dr. Jeffrey Carson is the Provost, New Brunswick at Rutgers Biomedical and Health Sciences since he served as Chief of the Division of General Internal Medicine until 2015.
+He is currently the Distinguished Professor of Medicine and Richard C. Reynolds, M.D.
+Chair in General Internal Medicine.
 Dr. Carson received his MD degree from Hahnemann Medical College where he also was Resident and Chief Resident in Internal Medicine.
 He obtained research training in clinical epidemiology during a two-year Henry J. Kaiser Fellowship at the University of Pennsylvania.
 Dr. Carson was a Fogarty Senior International Fellow at the University of Oxford, England from 1995–1996 where he received extensive training in clinical trials.

 Dr. Carson is a board-certified internist who practices office and hospital-based Internal Medicine.
 He has been awarded five teaching awards and been on the annual "best" doctor list since 1998.
 He received two research mentor awards from Internal Medicine residents.

 Dr. Carson's expertise in clinical trials has been recognized by his appointment to Clinical Trials Review Committee at the National Heart, Lung and Blood Institutes where he served as Chair during his fifth year.
 He has served as a member and chair of multiple clinical trial Data Safety Monitoring Boards.